 Q.: What are the requirements to take the course?

 A.: You should be physically fit, emotionally mature, at least 13 years of age, and have the time available to referee games.
-If you are 18 or older, you must also complete a National Center for Safety Initiatives (NCSI) background check and receive SafeSport training.
+If you are 18 or older, you must undergo a National Center for Safety Initiatives (NCSI) background check and receive SafeSport training.
 The NCSI background screen is the only one that US Soccer will accept and SafeSport training is required by Federal Law.

 Q.: Where can I find more information about SafeSport?